List of characters in the Family Guy franchise: Rallo Tubbs

-Montclair "Rallo" Tubbs (voiced by Mike Henry) is the 5-year-old biological son of Donna and her ex-husband, Robert, Cleveland's stepson, and Cleveland Jr.'s stepbrother.
-He has one biological sister, Roberta.
-Despite his age, and the fact his father has been mostly absent most of his life, Rallo acts much like Robert, behaving at times very articulate, yet hormonally charged.
-He seems to get along fairly well with his mother, Donna and has a normal love/hate relationship with Roberta, who at times seems to neglect him, yet at other times speaks to him as an intellectual equal.
+Montclair "Rallo" Tubbs (voiced by Mike Henry) is the 5-year-old biological son of Donna and her husband, Robert, Roberta's brother, Cleveland's stepson and Cleveland Jr.'s stepbrother.
+Despite his age, and the fact that his father has been mostly absent most of his life, Rallo acts much like Robert, at times very articulate, yet hormonally charged.
+He seems to get along fairly well with his mother, Donna, and has a normal love/hate relationship with Roberta, who at times seems to neglect him, yet at other times speaks to him as an intellectual equal.

-In The Cleveland Show Season 3 episode "American Prankster", Cleveland asks Donna why his name is Rallo.
-Donna replies to that question by stating it was from "that guy from Sanford and Son." (referring to Rollo Larson).
-One of the main characters of The Cleveland Show, as of "He's Bla-ack!", he is now an infrequently-appearing cast member of Family Guy.
+In The Cleveland Show season 3 episode "American Prankster", Cleveland asks Donna why his name is Rallo.
+Donna replies that it was from "that guy from Sanford and Son" (referring to Rollo Lawson).
+One of the main characters of The Cleveland Show, as of "He's Bla-ack!", he is now an infrequently appearing cast member of Family Guy.